Active holidays in the Tyrolean Ötztal - adrenaline, sport & action

 All highlights included

 Experience the highlights of the Ötztal, with the Ötztal Premium Card.
-Take advantage of the benefits of the Ötztal Premium Card right from the day of your arrival onwards.
 To enjoy free travel on the cable cars and public transport, whether up on the mountain or through the entire Ötztal.

 You can take part in a guided tour or explore the Ötztal on a mountain bike tour with a rental bike.
 Afterwards, relax in one of the swimming pools / lakes in the Ötztal, the leisure arena or in the Tyrolean thermal spa of Längenfeld, the Aquadome.
 You can then get active around the bathing lake of Area47, where many features are included in the Ötztal Premium Card.
 After visiting the Ötzi village or other museums, round off your holiday with a game of mini golf or a visit to the Ötztaler fun park.

 Take advantage of the benefits of the ÖTZTAL INSIDE SUMMER CARD for the duration of your stay until the evening of departure, except day of arrival.